agapebondservant/scdf-ml-model/README.md

 as an **MLFlow** <a target="_blank" href="https://mlflow.org/docs/2.0.1/projects.html">MLProject</a>.
 Using environment variables injected by Spring Cloud Data Flow, (either out-of-the-box or by injecting a ConfigMap as a pipeline property), it prepares the following ports:

-* **Data ports**, which are connectors for integrating with services on ETL, training cluster & tuning clusters
+* **Data ports**, which are connectors for integrating with services on ETL, training & tuning clusters
   * These ports are dynamically injected and auto-discoverable.
 To use, a
     <a target="_blank" href="https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#_configmap_references"><b>ConfigMap</b></a>
     is mounted to the SCDF pipeline with environment variables